Study 1. Increase Our Faith

 What You See is What You Get

 When I consider the life of George Mueller, it makes me wonder how he grew to have that measure of faith.
 What was his secret?
-I think that the secret of his faith was his worldview.
+I think the secret of his faith was his worldview.
 What do I mean by a worldview?
-A worldview consists of underlying assumptions and images that provide a more or less coherent, though not necessarily accurate, way of thinking about the world.
-Our worldview is a lens through which we view the world because of our experiences and the things we have learned on the way to where you are right now.
-Perhaps the school you attended as you were growing up taught that the world came about through evolution.
+A worldview consists of underlying assumptions and images that are a lens through which we view the world.
+Perhaps the school you attended as you were growing up taught you that the world came about through evolution.
 Maybe you were taught that there is nothing beyond death and there is no God, and that man came about by chance.
 Those thoughts and assumptions about the world form your worldview, your perception of how the world is and how it operates.
 How we see the world we live in will affect how we live.
 We need a paradigm shift, a change in the way we perceive the world if we would like to live a life of faith in God.
+George Mueller had a biblical worldview, something that all God’s people need to have as a lens to how they perceive the world.
 Scripture puts it like this: